shijistar/enum-plus/README.md

 Week.foo; // 1
 Week.bar; // 2
-// Below are all enum members, which take precedence and override the original methods WeekEnum.keys; // 3
+// Below are all enum items, which take precedence and override the original methods WeekEnum.keys; // 3
 WeekEnum.values; // 4
 WeekEnum.label; // 5